Mandy1200/Mandy1200/README.md

 My Website : https://mandeepportfolio.vercel.app/

-Skilled in the MERN stack (MongoDB, Express.js, React.js, Node.js) and EmbeddedJS (EJS) for building scalable, dynamic web applications.
-Proficient in Power BI for delivering actionable data visualizations and insights.
+Adept in Java and Python, while styling the digital canvas with HTML, CSS, Tailwind,Bootstrap and JavaScript.
+Databases like MySQL and MongoDB serve as the memory banks, while Figma and Power BI transform raw data into meaningful, visual stories.
+Skilled in shaping seamless digital experiences with Next.js and Tailwind CSS, blending performance with design to build fast, elegant, and scalable web applications.

-Recursively stacking Data Structures and Algorithms using Java in the heap memory of the mind.
+Recursively stacking Data Structures and Algorithms in Java within the heap memory of the mind, ever ready for collaborations that spark innovation and shape the future of tech.

-Currently diving deep into Generative AI, including LangGraph, LangChain, and RAG workflows to architect intelligent, agent-based systems and multimodal applications.
+Comfortable navigating the Ubuntu terminal, scripting in Bash, and versioning with Git, with networking basics forming the threads beneath it all.
+At the same time, exploring the landscapes of machine learning—building pipelines, interpreting models with scikit-learn and SHAP, and shaping data into interactive apps with Streamlit and Plotly.

-Open to innovative collaborations and opportunities that shape the future of tech.
+Now venturing into the frontier of Generative AI—experimenting with LangChain, LangGraph, and RAG workflows—to architect intelligent, agent-based systems and multimodal applications.
+Learning to deploy models lightly and locally with Ollama, while keeping curiosity as the ultimate framework.

 ---